robole/markdown-reference/markdown.md

 ### Static Site Generators

 [Jekyll](https://jekyllrb.com) and [Hugo](https://gohugo.io) will package your markdown files into a website.
 They both require some setup to organise your content to produce a website, but once you learn their way of doing things, it can be a productive way to create and maintain a website.
-This has become a popular trend, and Github Pages uses Jekyll behind the scenes.
+This has become a popular trend, Github Pages uses Jekyll behind the scenes.

 ### Build Tools